Bubble-Protocol/bubble-tools/README.md

 By default the `contract` commands use the first chain listed in the file.
 In all commands the default chain can be overridden with any other chain in the list using the `-c` option, which takes the chain id, name or nickname.
 ## Commands

-Commands a organised in a hierarchy.
+Commands are organised in a hierarchy.
 Use the following to list the top-level commands:
 ```
 bubble
 > Usage: cli <command> [options] [args]   # Try bubble <command> --help